1st Rifle Division (Soviet Union): Third formation

-It was reformed for the third time on 13 March 1942 at Kuibyshev (though a second source, probably Poirer and Connor, says June 1942 was also a possibility).
+It was re-formed for the third time on 13 March 1942 at Kuibyshev (though a second source, probably Poirer and Connor, says June 1942 was also a possibility).
 After completion of training the division was transferred to the 5th Reserve Army.
-Assigned to 63rd Army from August to November 1942, and fought at Stalingrad.
+Assigned to the 63rd Army from August to November 1942, and fought at Stalingrad.
 It became the 58th Guards Rifle Division on 31 December 1942.